-Pcrystal (parallel crystal) and Pproperties (parallel properties) are replicated-data versions of crystal and properties, whereas MPPcrystal (massively parallel crystal) distributes data and tasks to cores more efficiently than Pcrystal and is particularly suitable to large unit cell cases with large memory requirements.
-Pcrystal and MPPcrystal differ essentially for the way they handle data in reciprocal space and for the algorithms used to diagonalize the Fock matrix and process the eigenvectors.
-On the other hand, data in real space, such as the calculation of one and two-electron integrals are processed by Pcrystal and MPPcrystal through the same algorithms and parallelization strategy.
+Pcrystal (parallel crystal) and Pproperties (parallel properties) are replicated-data versions of crystal and properties, whereas MPPcrystal (massively parallel crystal) distributes data and tasks to processes more efficiently than Pcrystal or Pproperties, and is particularly suitable for large unit cell cases with large memory requirements; the distribution of objects amongst the processes in the MPP versions means in principle much larger systems can be solved, especially if many processes are used.
+Pcrystal and MPPcrystal differ essentially in the way they handle data in reciprocal space and for the algorithms used to diagonalize the Fock matrix and process the eigenvectors.
+On the other hand, data in real space, such as the calculation of one and two-electron integrals, are processed by Pcrystal and MPPcrystal through the same algorithms and parallelization strategy, and as such have the same memory requirements in the two codes; it is this section of the code that can benefit from the OpenMP approach mentioned below when memory usage becomes prohibitive.

-Parallelism in CRYSTAL is based on the MPI libraries.
+Parallelism in Pcrystal, Pproperties, MPPcrystal is process based, and implemented solely through MPI.
 Pcrystal and Pproperties link no other libraries.
-MPPcrystal relies on the use of Massive Parallel Libraries (Scalapack).
+MPPcrystal relies on the use of ScaLAPACK and associated libraries.